 This song about death is all about acceptance.
 The words let it be are repeated throughout the song to remind you to stop fighting against loss, difficult moments, and obstacles and to accept things as they are.
 The answer to all of our problems and pain is to let it be.
 This death song centers around mindfulness and allows things to occur as they happen.
 And even when something positive happens, you should also let it be.

 The songs about death highlighted stories about losing friends, family, partners, and children.
-While we can’t bring a deceased loved one back to life, we can carry their memories with us throughout our lives.
+While we can’t bring a deceased loved one back to life, we can spread their legacy.
 These death songs can help you let your emotions out through waterfall-worthy crying and eventually acceptance.
 If you’re looking for some coping tools for your grief, you can check out this guided meditation for grief.